Speeding up Redis with compression

 - LZ4 was hands down faster than Snappy for decompression.
 In some cases we found it to be 2x faster than Snappy.

-In case you are curious comparing different compression techniques yourself you can use lzbench.
-Our benchmarks clearly showed LZ4 to be more favorable, than Snappy.
+In case you are curious, when comparing different compression techniques yourself you can use lzbench.
+Our benchmarks clearly showed LZ4 to be more favorable, then Snappy.
 Due to higher compression ratio, almost same compression time, and (most important of all) fast decompression speed LZ4 emerged as our favorite option.

 Connecting the dots